 12.1 Each camping pitch should provide at least one fire extinguisher, manufactured to BS 5423 or BS EN3 and rated 13A (equivalent to a 9.1 litre water/gas expelled or similar dry powder extinguisher where gas appliances are in use).

 12.2 Where cooking facilities are being used at least one fire blanket must be provided.
 When gas rings are used to heat boilers etc., they must be stood on flameproof material which will not transmit heat.
-Cooking appliances must not be stood directly on grass or stubble.
+Cooking appliances must not be stood directly on grass or stubble and must be at least 300mm above the ground.
 Fuel burning appliances must not be used inside tents or awnings.

 12.3 Barbeques or open fires may not be allowed on site.
 When not allowed, any barbeque or open fire will be extinguished by the fire service or security.